 Lewis Reed has spent over two decades serving the people of St. Louis in elected office, civic and charitable involvement.
 He is currently the President of the St. Louis Board of Aldermen and serves as the head of the legislative branch of city government.
 Reed is the first African-American ever to be elected to this position.

-In his time in office, Lewis has championed many causes including founding Bike St. Louis and the rebirth of Washington Avenue.
+In his time in office, Lewis has championed many causes including funding recreation centers, creating a one million dollar annual recurring youth crime prevention fund, founding Bike St. Louis and the rebirth of Washington Avenue.
 He is responsible for passing legislation addressing crime prevention, creating opportunities for at-risk youth, environmental sustainability, as well as neighborhood and economic development.
+President Reed also passed legislation to establish the first dog park in the City of St. Louis.

 Prior to becoming President, Reed served as Alderman for the 6th Ward for eight years.
-During his time as Alderman, he drafted and passed the first neighborhood-based TIF in city history, created over 100 miles of interconnected bike routes throughout the city and the region, added hundreds of new housing units throughout his ward and hundreds of millions of dollars in new development, sponsored legislation and worked to create development plans resulting in over $1.7 billion of development.
+During his time as Alderman, he drafted and passed the first neighborhood-based TIF in city history, created over 130 miles of interconnected bike routes throughout the city and the region, added hundreds of new housing units throughout his ward and hundreds of millions of dollars in new development, sponsored legislation and worked to create development plans resulting in over $1.6 billion of development, all while keeping the 6th Ward one of the most diverse in the City.

 In 2007, President Reed was selected by the Aspen Institute in a national search for the very best, brightest, and most promising members of America's emerging political leaders and named as an Aspen-Rodel Fellow.